c. Kyla McClean.

 "I really don't know.
 I have no panel.
 But I'm still moving."

-"Well at least in a hovercraft you can't crash," said Corbin, his smile sounding wickedly in his voice.
+"Well at least in a hovercraft you can't crash," said Soren, his smile sounding wickedly in his voice.

 "Oh you're a real comfort, you are," said Arion, his own smile more genuine than it had been so far.